Our dreams' weirdness might be why we have them, argues new AI-inspired theory of dreaming

-Category: Environment Hits: 0Why we dream is a divisive topic within the scientific community, and the neuroscience field is saturated with hypotheses.
+Category: Environment Hits: 4Why we dream is a divisive topic within the scientific community, and the neuroscience field is saturated with hypotheses.
 Inspired by techniques used to train deep neural networks, a neuroscience researcher argues for a new theory of dreams: the overfitted brain hypothesis.
 The hypothesis suggests that the strangeness of our dreams serves to help our brains better generalize our day-to-day experiences.

 Read more https://www.sciencedaily.com/releases/2021/05/210514134208.htm